 Polymer Clay Collar Necklaces, Bibs, Cuffs, and Curved Bases

 Statement collars stop looking intentional when the neckline arc is guessed too late, the front pieces are treated like loose pendants, or the collar can flatten or relax in the oven.
-This guide covers the curved-base workflow behind rigid collar necklaces and layered bib pieces.
+This guide explains the curved-base build order behind rigid collar necklaces and layered bib pieces.

 In brief